 \subsection{Discussions}

 { }

 Before moving on to the proof of Theorem~\ref{THM-validity-of-statistics}, we feel that it is necessary to explain a bit more about the construction of our statistic $f(A,B)$ and the seemingly daunting choices of $\mathcal T_{\aleph}, \mathcal S(\mathcal T_{\aleph})$.
-Recall that we are in the supercritical region $\epsilon^2 \lambda s>1$ where weak community recovery in $A$ and $B$ is possible.
-Also, assuming that all the community labelings in $A$ and $B$ (we denote them as $\sigma_A$ and $\sigma_B$) are known to us, it is easy to check that we can achieve detection below Otter's threshold between $\Pb$ and $\Qb$ via the following statistic:
+Recall that we are in the supercritical regime $\epsilon^2 \lambda s>1$ where weak community recovery in $A$ and $B$ is possible.
+Also, assuming that all the community labels in $A$ and $B$ (we denote them by $\sigma_A$ and $\sigma_B$) are known to us, it is easy to check that we can achieve detection below Otter's threshold between $\Pb$ and $\Qb$ using the following statistic: